Toxicity Evaluation of copper oxide nanoparticles

 Effects on Blue Mussels

 CuO NPs have been shown to induce dose-dependent toxic effects in the blue mussel, Mytilus edulis.
-The nanoparticles caused protein oxidation, histological changes, and oxidative stress in gill tissues, comparable to the effects of other toxic metal oxide nanoparticles like chromium and cobalt.
+The nanoparticles caused protein oxidation, histological changes, and oxidative stress in gill tissues, comparable to the effects of other toxic metal oxide nanoparticles like chromium and cobalt3.

 Impact on Aquatic Plants

 In the aquatic plant Myriophyllum spicatum, CuO NPs were less toxic than Cu salts, despite similar internal Cu concentrations.
-The difference in toxicity was attributed to the progressive leaching of Cu2+ ions from CuO NPs, representing a chronic exposure, as opposed to the acute exposure from Cu salts.
+The difference in toxicity was attributed to the progressive leaching of Cu2+ ions from CuO NPs, representing a chronic exposure, as opposed to the acute exposure from Cu salts4.

 Toxicity in Artemia salina

 CuO NPs exhibited significant toxicity in different life stages of Artemia salina, with the median lethal concentration (LC50) values varying across developmental stages.
-The primary cause of toxicity was the accumulation of Cu nanoparticles in the gut, leading to biochemical changes and oxidative stress.
+The primary cause of toxicity was the accumulation of Cu nanoparticles in the gut, leading to biochemical changes and oxidative stress5.

 Cellular and Molecular Mechanisms